purtuga/SPWidgets/documentation/SPWidgets.pickSPUser.md

         }

+-   **filterSuggestions**    :   *Function.
+Optional.
+Default=null* <br />
+    A callback function to be used to filter the list of suggestions retrieved from the server.
+Method, if defined, must return an array (either empty or of Objects).
+(Since 2.4);

 -   **inputPlaceholder**    :   *String.
 Optional.
 Default=Type and Pick.* <br />
     The text to appear in the HTML5 placeholder attribute of the input field.
 Since v2.1.